Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Evaluation

 For each target identity ID$_i$, we extract the dynamic identity embedding vector of all the clips in the pool of its self- and cross-reenacted videos, and compute their Euclidean distances.
 That is, for clip $k$ we compute

 We threshold these distances for each target identity to get an ROC curve, and average across the target identities to get the overall area under the curve (AUC).
 We note that this AUC measures one model's ability to classify a synthetic video as self-reenactment or as cross-reenacted.
+We conduct further analysis of our model's ability to classify other categories of videos---such as, evaluating AUC on same-utterance self- vs. cross-reenactments or on scripted vs. free-form monologues---in the Supplement.